zzwch/crosslink/README.md

 # crosslink
- Network Visualization of Grouped Nodes
+Visualization of Network with Grouped Nodes

 # To-Do List
 ## Must be done